 We are happy to answer any questions and provide support about health concerns, training questions, etc to make sure that both you and your new four legged partner are happy together.
 Most horses take about three weeks to three months to settle in and feel "at home" with their new families and routines.
 If you find down the road that the horse is not a good fit for you, we will work with you to come up with a plan to find him/her a more suitable home.
-We can assist you in reselling that horse, or potentially even trade it back for a current horse that might be more suitable for your needs.
+We do not have the ability to issue refunds, but instead we are happy to assist you in reselling that horse, or potentially even trade it back for a current horse that might be more suitable for your needs.

 Do you offer boarding for my new horse?